Getting started with Common Canvas¶

 -

-This app app-small.js, is more sophisticated and shows many of the options available to a Common Canvas developer such as configurations and callback handlers.
+The Small App application is a little more sophisticated than Tiny App and shows many of the options available to a Common Canvas developer such as configurations and callback handlers.

 -